delcypher/lc/README.txt

 HOW TO ADD YOUR OWN NANOPARTICLES:
 1. Declare your own class deriving from the Nanoparticle class (nanoparticle.h) in it's own header (e.g. mynewnanoparticle.h) in the "nanoparticles" folder.
 See nanoparticles/circle.h as an example.
 2. Implement your own class in it's own implementation file (e.g. mynewnanoparticle.cpp) .
-You must implement the processCell() function.
+You must implement the following methods:

+getDescription()
+processCell()
+getSize()

    See nanoparticles/circle.h as an example.
-3. Include your new nanoparticle header in main.cu. (i.e. #include "nanoparticles/mynewnanoparticle.h" )
+3. Include your new nanoparticle header in main.cpp. (i.e. #include "nanoparticles/mynewnanoparticle.h" )
-4. Add your particle to the lattice using latticeAdd() in main.cu
+4. Add your particle to the lattice using the Lattice::add() method in main.cpp
 5. Add your nanoparticle to the variable OBJECTS with a ".o" extension in the makefile. (e.g. mynewnanoparticle.o )
 6. Recompile by running ``make''